 - GST 102 Beginning Algebra (2) Operations with real numbers, solutions and graphs of linear equations, problem solving strategies, and algebraic manipulations are included.
 The course also reinforces basic mathematical skills and their everyday applications.
 Intended for students with inadequate math background, high level of math anxiety, or out of a school environment for some years.
 It is also useful for Pre-Professional Skills Test (PPST) preparation.
-This course will not fulfill the math General Education requirement. - GST 103 Elementary Algebra (3) Prerequisite: Placement or C- or better in GST 102.
+This course will not fulfill the math General Education requirement.
+The course is designed for students with: math ACT 15 or below, SAT 410 or below, or a COMPASS score of PREALG OR ALGEBRA: below 30. - GST 103 Elementary Algebra (3) Prerequisite: Placement or C- or better in GST 102.
 A beginning Algebra course covering most elementary topics of algebra.
 The real number system, solving simple equations and inequalities, and an introduction to polynomials, rational equations and radical expressions.
 This course is designed for students with limited algebra background or for students who need review.
-This course does not meet a general education requirement. - GST 110 Succeeding in College (2) Freshmen, Sophomores, & Transfers A course designed to assist students in improving learning efficiency and effectiveness for all facets of college.
+This course does not meet a general education requirement.
+This course is designed for students with: Math ACT 16 or above, SAT 440 or above, or a COMPASS score of ALGEBRA: 30 and above. - GST 109 Introducing College (1) An intense, one-week residential pre-college summer bridge program for entering freshmen.
+Designed to instruct in study skills, college life and adjustment, Wayne State basics, and serves as an introduction to TRiO Student Support Services.
+The course will be divided into 6 different classes and various discussion groups to teach these areas. - GST 110 Succeeding in College (2) Freshmen, Sophomores, & Transfers A course designed to assist students in improving learning efficiency and effectiveness for all facets of college.
 Learning styles and personality assessments are used to explain how each student learns and interacts.
 Not a required course but highly recommended for all new WSC students.
 Additional course fee applies. - GST 112 Speed Reading (1) Emphasis is on learning techniques to improve reading speed and comprehension and applying them to various college courses.
 An individually paced course for all levels of readers.
-Its purpose is to help all college students develop their reading skills. - GST 114 Vocabulary Development (1) This course concentrates on the expansion of college level vocabulary skills and enrichment for more confident reading, writing and speaking.
+Its purpose is to help all college students develop their reading skills. - GST 114 Vocabulary Development (1) This course concentrates on the expansion of college level vocabulary skills and enrichment for more confident reading, writing and speaking. - GST 118 Choosing Academic Success (1) Course is designed to promote the probationary student's success in higher education.
+Issues are explored in setting and achieving academic goals.
+Students select and adapt methods that can contribute to their progress at Wayne State.
+The one hour course is augmented by individual student/faculty conferences (by advisement only).